 - A cumulative GPA of 3.25 or higher from other academic institutions.

 - Evidence of motivation and commitment to academic excellence.

 Students apply for the Honors Program by submitting the following:

-- An application that includes students' academic records, significant extracurricular, community, and service activities (including employment); accomplishments, awards, and talents; and any involvement in academic research.
+- The Honors Program Admissions Application will include students' academic records, significant extracurricular, community, and service activities (including employment); accomplishments, awards, and talents; and any involvement in academic research.

 - A 500-word essay discussing the goals and aspirations for an honors college experience.

 - Two letters of recommendation attesting to academic eligibility.